input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-tx.md

   marlowe-tx depends on a marlowe-chain-sync instance at various points.
 First, it runs a chain seek client for the lifetime of the service to keep track of what the current tip of the blockchain is.
-Second, it connects via both chain seek and chain query to fetch current information about the UTxO for wallets and marlowe contracts needed to create transactions.
+Second, it connects via both chain seek and chain query to fetch current information about the UTxO for wallets and Marlowe contracts needed to create transactions.

   marlowe-tx also depends on a marlowe-contract instance both to create contracts and